-Pleomorphic adenomas account for 70-80% of benign salivary gland tumours and are especially common in the parotid gland (see below) 1,6.
-Patients are typically in their middle age 1, and prior head and neck irradiation is a risk factor for the development of these tumours.
+Pleomorphic adenomas account for 70-80% of benign salivary gland tumors and are especially common in the parotid gland (see below) 1,6.
+Patients are typically middle-aged and the incidence is slightly higher in females than males (2:1) 1,13.
+The oncogenic simian virus (SV40) may play a role in onset or progression and prior head and neck irradiation is a risk factor for the development of these tumors 13,14.

 Distribution among the salivary glands is as follows 1: